Noisy intermediate-scale quantum simulation of the one-dimensional wave equation: Parameterized Quantum Circuits for state preparation

-Parameterised Quantum Circuits (PQCs) allow shallow but accurate representations of otherwise deep quantum circuits to be found variationally~\cite{Cerezo2021}.
+Parameterized Quantum Circuits (PQCs) allow shallow but accurate representations of otherwise deep quantum circuits to be found variationally~\cite{Cerezo2021}.
 Given a circuit with adjustable angles $\boldsymbol{\theta}$, a PQC prepares $U(\boldsymbol{\theta})|0\rangle^{\otimes n} = |g(x)\rangle$ up to error $\gamma$ for function $g(x)$.
 This is typically done by classical updates to $\boldsymbol{\theta}$ with respect to a cost function, $C(\boldsymbol{\theta})$ ,that is usually evaluated with the help of a quantum computer.
 Due to the relatively small number of qubits used in the experiments of this article ($n \le 10$), we update the PQC classically using a statevector simulation.

 The success of PQCs is highly dependent on a variety of factors, including the chosen structure, cost function, optimizer and values of the initial angles $\boldsymbol{\theta}_\text{init}$.
-We use a brickwall ansatz with logarthmic depth in the number of qubits for our PQC as defined in Fig.~\ref{fig: fourier circuit}.
+We use a brickwall ansatz with logarithmic depth in the number of qubits for our PQC as defined in Fig.~\ref{fig: fourier circuit}.
+Figure~\ref{fig: pqc architecture} shows the specific PQC architecture used in the experiments.
 The cost function,

-is updated \textit{via} a pseudo-global Newton optimizer, the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) algorithm \cite{liu1989limited}, with 100,000 optimization steps.
+is updated via a pseudo-global Newton optimizer, the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) algorithm \cite{liu1989limited}, with 100,000 optimization steps.
 Initial values $\boldsymbol{\theta}_{\text{init}}$ are sampled from a uniform distribution between $[0,1)$.
 For larger numbers of qubits we recommend a more sophisticated initialization scheme for $\boldsymbol{\theta}_\text{init}$ to make the optimization problem easier and avoid barren plateaus --- a phenomenon whereby the cost function landscape becomes exponentially flat~\cite{McClean2018}.

 Figure~\ref{fig: pqc infidelity} shows the infidelity between the exact state and the state prepared by the PQC.
 We can see a higher infidelity as the number of qubits increase.
 This is because we fix the number of steps, whilst the optimization requires a larger amount of steps in order to reach to same performance across higher numbers of qubits.
-The performance scaling of this optimization procedure with respect to number of qubits is beyond the scope of this article, but we suspect that alternative methods of state preparation, such as quantum signal processin, would perform better for higher numbers of qubits.
+The performance scaling of this optimization procedure with respect to number of qubits is beyond the scope of this article, but we suspect that alternative methods of state preparation, such as quantum signal processing, would perform better for higher numbers of qubits.